Definition

 μ= the population mean

-A standard deviation is a statistical tool that business leaders can use to assess and manage risk and make various decisions.
-Standard deviation is used in business risk management applications to evaluate error margins in customer satisfaction surveys, stock price volatility, etc.
+This is a statistical tool that business leaders can use to assess and manage risk and make various decisions.
+This type of deviation is useful in business risk management applications to evaluate error margins in customer satisfaction surveys, stock price volatility, etc.